-Interviews will take place in September 2019 at Leathersellers’ Hall, 7 St Helen’s Place, Bishopsgate in London.
+Interviews will take place at Leathersellers’ Hall, 7 St Helen’s Place, Bishopsgate in London.

 We notify all applicants of the outcome of their application, whether you have been shortlisted for an interview or not.
 So, unless your e-mail address changes, there is no need for you to do anything else once you have completed your application.
 Even if you are not asked to an interview you may still be awarded a grant.

 If you are thinking of applying, please read through all our criteria and guidelines on these pages for help and hints.